RubixML/ML/docs/datasets/labeled.md

 # Labeled
 A Labeled dataset is used to train supervised learners and for testing a model using cross validation.
 In addition to the standard dataset object methods, a Labeled dataset can perform operations such as stratification and sorting the dataset by label.

-> **Note:** Labels can be of categorical or continuous data type but NaN is not allowed.
+> **Note:** Labels can be of categorical or continuous data type but NaN values are not allowed.

 ### Parameters
 | # | Param | Default | Type | Description |